ClarkeCodes/ClarkeCodes/README.md

 -->

 Thanks for checking out by my GitHub page.
 Below you'll find some of the projects I've been working on.

-:speech_balloon: &nbsp; If you want to be in touch, you can usually find me lurking [on Twitter](https://twitter.com/ElineJacobse). <br>

-### :briefcase: &nbsp; Are you hiring?

-I would love to connect and see if I could be a right fit for your company.

-Some of the strengths previous employers and coworkers have complimented me on include:
-- :bulb:  &nbsp; My ability to quickly learn and master new skills
-- :mag_right: &nbsp; Being resourceful and good at getting to the heart of a problem
-- ✨  &nbsp; Having a knack for design
-- 👯  &nbsp; Always being open to feedback, as well as being patient when helping and teaching others

- I'm currently interested in frontend developer positions, but open to other roles if there's opportunities to learn and grow on the job.